Skip to main content

 <query_id> <iter> <doc_id> <relevance>

-• iter: typically 0 (legacy field, can be ignored)
+• iter: Usually write 0 (legacy field, can be ignored)

-• relevance: relevance label (0 = irrelevant, 1 or higher = relevant)
+• relevance: Relevance annotation (usually 0 means irrelevant, 1 or higher means relevant)

 Example: